ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Technologies

-The scope of this threat analysis includes any accessory that is small and not easily discoverable and able to transmit its location to other consumer devices.
+The scope of this threat analysis includes any accessory that is small and not easily discoverable and able to transmit its location to other consumer devices using Bluetooth.
 Larger and/or easily discoverable devices such as laptops with tracking tag integrations may also choose to implement the protocol.

 ### Attacker Profiles

 An attacker who deploys any of the attacks described in {{threat-prioritization-framework-for-dult-threat-model}} is considered in scope.
-This includes attempts to track a victim using a tracking tag and applications readily available for end-users (e.g. native tracking application) is in scope.
-Additionally, an attacker who physically modifies a tracking tag (e.g. to disable a speaker) is in scope.
-An attacker who makes non-nation-state level alterations to the firmware of an existing tracking tag or creates a custom device that leverages the crowdsourced tracking network is in scope.
+This includes: attackers who track victims using a tracking tag and applications readily available for end-users (e.g. native tracking application), attackers who physically modify tracking tags (e.g. to disable a speaker), and attackers who make alterations to the firmware of an existing tracking tag or create custom devices that successfully connect to the crowdsourced tracking network.

 ### Victim Profiles